robotlabs/jspm-boilerplate/README.md

 `make prod-watch` to run a server and watch and re-bundle for production (all minified)

 **TODO WIP***
 `make devbundle-watch` to run a server with bundle, speed up the page start

+IMPROVE. all scripts for dev / prod need to have a var in makefile